-Since it's rural beginning as farmland in the 1970s, Downtown Mississauga has been evolving into an exciting urban place.
-Today the Downtown Core consists of high density residential developments, office buildings, mixed use developments, parks, post secondary institutional and cultural facilities, civic uses and recreational and entertainment uses developed around the periphery of the Square One Shopping Centre.
+Since its rural beginning as farmland in the 1970s, Downtown Mississauga has been evolving into an exciting urban place.
+Today the Downtown Core consists of high density residential developments, office buildings, mixed use developments, parks, post-secondary institutional and cultural facilities, civic uses and recreational and entertainment uses developed around the periphery of the Square One Shopping Centre.

 Over the last decade, flexible zoning provisions combined with favourable market conditions have resulted in extensive private investment in high density residential and mixed use condominium development such as the internationally acclaimed Absolute/Marilyn buildings.
-During this time, there has been some expansion of the Square One Shopping Centre but limited new office development.
+During this time, the Square One Shopping Centre has also strengthened its position as a significant premier retail destination in Ontario, but there has been limited new office development.

-Recent public investments, including the new Sheridan College campus, regional infrastructure Bus Rapid Transit (BRT), planning for Hurontario Light Rail Transit (LRT) and significant city wide public realm investments and amenities such as Celebration Square continue to enhance the Downtown's role as a regional destination in the Greater Toronto Area.
+Recent public investments, including the new Sheridan College campus, regional infrastructure Bus Rapid Transit (BRT), planning for Hurontario Light Rail Transit (HLRT) and significant city wide public realm investments and amenities such as Celebration Square continue to enhance the Downtown's role as a regional destination in the Greater Toronto Area.
 The Downtown Core is located within a major designated growth area and identified as an Anchor Hub in the Regional Transportation Plan.
 The Downtown Core continues to be a significant focus for investment in the Greater Toronto Area.